Havask/Byggebistand-Troms/README.md

 Welcome to the official repository for the Byggebistand Troms website, hosted at [https://havask.github.io/Byggebistand-Troms/](https://havask.github.io/Byggebistand-Troms/).
 This project serves as a digital presence for Byggebistand Troms, providing information and services related to construction assistance, building consultancy, and related offerings in the Troms region of Norway.

+It also serves as part of my portfolio of project

 ## Overview

 This is a static website built to showcase the services, contact details, and expertise of Byggebistand Troms.
 It is deployed via GitHub Pages and designed to be lightweight, responsive, and user-friendly.